-Day 1: Sperlonga
+Day 1: Sperlonga Italy

 The beach of Sperlonga is split into north and south, divided only by the quaint hilltop town nestled upon mountainous rocks.
 My suggestion is that you start with the beach towards the north, simply because it’s longer and makes for a lovely walk.
 If you arrive in the morning, it will also be less crowded.
 You can walk for several kilometers, or pay for a chair or umbrella at one of the many Lidos.
 Or you can simply take some sun on one of the “free” beaches (in Italy many beaches are managed by “establishments” or Lidos, which requires you to pay for services; however by law they have to leave some of the beach free).

 Around 13:00, I wanted to get organized with lunch as early as possible, especially if it is a weekend during the summer months (June and July are very busy).
 Being that we were just on the beach, we fancied a meal right on the beach.
-So, we headed, head to Cucino Io.
-They serve excellent plates of pasta, such as Paccheri with a tuna rage.
+So, we headed to Cucino Io.
+They serve excellent plates of pasta, such as Paccheri with a tuna ragu.
 Their fish is fresh, and their alicette fritter (small fried fish) are exquisite.
 They have a quaint sign at the door of the restaurant that says, “I kiss better than I cook” – but I find that hard to believe.

-Day 2 – Gaeta
+Day 2 – Gaeta in Italy

 For sure you will want to have breakfast in the main piazza of Sperlonga, perched at the top of the town.
 After which take a stroll on the beach on the south side of the town.
 Depending on the tide, you can pass some large rocks that take you to small cozy and private inlets for a great swim.